w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 4 [How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)

 ### 5 [Do the features in your specification introduce new state for an origin that persists across browsing sessions?](https://www.w3.org/TR/security-privacy-questionnaire/#persistent-origin-specific-state)
+**No**, for both the interpretation of "session" as a browser session and as a WoT Runtime instance.

+This is not a browser-oriented specification although WoT Things can be accessed through browsers as if they were web services.
+However, no new state is introduced or required in browsers beyond current mechanisms (cookies, etc).

+WoT Things can also act as clients, however, accessing web services and other WoT Things acting as servers.
+It is also possible that the same device could instantiate multiple WoT Runtimes.
+However, there is no mechanism provided for sharing state between such instances.
+Therefore if we consider each instance to be a session, then no state can be shared across such "sessions", at least via implicit internal mechanisms.
+Of course these instances could define and engage in explicit network interactions and share information that way.

 ### 6 [Do the features in your specification expose information about the underlying platform to origins?](https://www.w3.org/TR/security-privacy-questionnaire/#underlying-platform-data)